-Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Enable Check to enable queue shaper for individual switch ports Queue Shaper Rate Configures the rate of each queue shaper.
-The default value is 500 .
-This value is restricted to 100 to 1000000 whn the Unit is kbps ", and it is restricted to 1 to 3300 when the Unit is Mbps .
-Queues Shaper Unit Configures the rate for each queue shaper.
-The default value is 500 .
-This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .

-Queue Shaper Allows the queue to use excess bandwidth Excess Allows the queue to use excess ballowidth Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
-The default value is 500 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps . and it is restricted to 1 to 3300 when the Unit is Mbps .
-Port Shanar Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
+Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Check to enable queue shaper for individual switch ports Enable Configures the rate of each queue shaper.
+The default value is Queue Shaper Rate 500.
+This value is restricted to 100 to 1000000 whn the Unit is kbps", and it is restricted to 1 to 3300 when the Unit is Mbps.
+Configures the rate for each queue shaper.
+The default value is Queues Shaper Unit 500.
+This value is restricted to 100 to 1000000 when the Unit is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps.
+Queue Shaper Allows the queue to use excess bandwidth Excess Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
+The default value is 500 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
+Dart Change Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
 The default value is kbps.